maciejjerzyantosiak/ReplyExercise/README.md

-# Reply Exercise - recruitment project made during technical interview and later incremented.
+# Reply Exercise - recruitment project made during technical interview in 2023 and later refactored.
 ## Introduction
 Welcome to the Reply recruitment project, dedicated to automation testing with a focus on ensuring the flawless operation of CRM System Web application.